Pistonite/celer/docs/src/route/customizing-movements.md

-# Movements and Map Features
+# Movements and Markers
-This section will cover properties that let you add visuals to the map.
+This section will cover properties that let you add movement points and markers to the map, including:
+- `coord` and `movements`
+- `color`
+- `markers`

 ## Single Coordinate
 Use the `coord` property to specify the coordinates on the map this line corresponds to.